+All Y is, is a change in the way that you think about what you’re writing.
 We have all been so conditioned to write a resume and cover letter the same way.
 So, a hiring manager is going to expect that same template from every candidate.

 But, Danny is here to walk you through a process that will show you how to go about writing those pieces in a smarter, more strategic way.